samuelflores/studentlist/README.md

 # studentlist
-List of students in the course, alphabetical
+List of students in the course, alphabetical \n
-Hong Jiang
+Hong Jiang \n
-Michael Landi
+Michael Landi \n